I Love Lucca

 Tuscany

-Tuscany: Day trip from Lucca: Parco Avventura
+Day trip from Lucca: Parco Avventura

-Picture of One Giant Step The Parco Avventura can provide you with a fun day trip from Lucca.
+The Parco Avventura can provide you with a fun day trip from Lucca.

 The parc itself is located in a forest in the Mediavale (the middle Serchio valley).
-It offers 3 made of various rope bridges, between the trees.
+It offers 3 percourses made of various rope bridges, between the trees.

 You will find Parco Avventura 1h30mn North of Lucca, in San Romano en Garfagnaga.
 To get there you need to take the road toward Castelnuovo en Garfagnana (if Castelnuovo is not signaled, follow signs to Abetone), then after Castelnuovo go towards San Romano (you will turn left soon after Castelnuovo), there are signs to the parc right after passing the village of San Romano, to your right.
 See map.